tonyqiu123/50-days-of-components/frontend/src/components/OutsideClick/README.md

 ###### The OutsideClick component allows developers to execute a function whenever a user clicks outside a component.

 The OutsideClick component allows developers to execute a function whenever a user clicks outside a component.
-It is super powerful if you are building your own components, as you essentailly cut down 15 lines of ugly react ref logic into 3 simple lines: import, declare state, add wrapper with the setState passed as prop.
+It is super powerful if you are building your own components, as you essentially cut down 15 lines of ugly react ref logic into 3 simple lines: import, declare a state, and add wrapper with the setState passed as a prop.
 That's it.

 # Installation